aayushisheth7/Basic-Frontend-UI-practice---HTML-CSS/README.md

 # Basic Frontend UI Practice

-A collection of basic frontend UI designs built using HTML and CSS for practice and learning.
+This repository contains a collection of basic frontend UI designs built using **HTML and CSS**.

+These projects were created as part of my **1st year BE** frontend practice to understand:
+- HTML structure
+- CSS styling
+- Layouts and positioning
+- Basic UI components

+### Contents
+- Simple UI layouts
+- Practice CSS programs
+- Mini frontend design examples

+### Purpose
+The main goal of this repository is to practice frontend fundamentals and gradually improve UI design skills.